-We recognise that Children who are LGBTQ+ may be targeted by others and discriminated against.
-This behaviour will not be tolerated and we will ensure children who may be LGBTQ+ have a trusted adult, who they will have a voice in selecting, who they can be open with.
+We recognise that Children who are Lesbian, Gay, Bisexual or Gender Questioning may be targeted by others and discriminated against.
+This behaviour will not be tolerated and we will ensure children and young people have a trusted adult, who they will have a voice in selecting, who they can be open with.

-We are fully compliant and promote Operation Encompass, which is a police and Education early intervention safeguarding partnership that supports children and young people exposed to Domestic Abuse.
+We are fully compliant and promote Operation

+Encompass, which is a police and Education early intervention safeguarding partnership that supports children and young people exposed to Domestic Abuse.
 It aims to ensure schools/academies are notified in a timely manner of any Domestic Abuse incident where child/ren are present.
 This includes undertaking the Key adult online Training and ensuring all parents/carers are aware we are part of this initiative via newsletters, prospectus, Academy website and induction.